 AWS Management Console, the Command Line Interface (CLI), or the API can all be used by customers of Amazon Aurora to set up database clusters.
 Read replicas and a primary instance are part of this cluster architecture.

 The primary instance manages all data modifications to the cluster volume and allows read and write activities.
-Only read operations are supported by the replica instance, which is connected to the same storage volume as the primary DB instance.
-Aurora stores data in the cluster volume that consists of copies of the data across three Availability Zones in a single AWS Region and these cluster volumes are made of solid-state drives(SSDs).
+The replica instance, which is connected to the same storage volume as the primary DB instance, supports only read operations.
+Aurora stores data in the cluster volume, which consists of copies of the data across three Availability Zones in a single AWS Region.
+These cluster volumes are made of solid-state drives(SSDs).

 Amazon Aurora Benefits